-The purpose of this Technical Note is to show how HardFault errors can be debugged using IAR Embedded Workbench for ARM.
+The purpose of this Technical Note is to show how HardFault errors can be debugged using IAR Embedded Workbench for Arm.

 In this example, the CPU clock on a Cortex-M3 board has been set to a very high frequency.
 This leads to HardFault exceptions at "random" places, at instructions that are normally valid.

-See the screenshot below.
-Using the "Call Stack" window, it is possible to see which line of code that was executed when the HardFault occurred.
+In the Call Stack window, you can see which line of code that was executed when the HardFault occurred.

-Using the Register window, the NVIC:CFSR (Configurable Fault Status Register) shows that an "Imprecise data access error" has occurred.
+In the Register window, the NVIC:CFSR (Configurable Fault Status Register) shows that an imprecise data access error has occurred.
 (BusFault Status Register, BFSR).
 IMPRECISERR = 1 = Imprecise data access error has occurred.

-Using the Call Stack window, you will find from where the illegal instruction was called.
-Now, there are several ways to continue:
+In the Call Stack window, you can see from where the illegal instruction was called.

 All product names are trademarks or registered trademarks of their respective owners.